Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 Straight up, you don’t need to find your writing voice or spend years honing it.
 You just need to start releasing the imperfect one you already possess.

 That imperfect writing voice will change over time, but that’s true in everyday life as well.
-My mouthpiece today is nothing like the high-pitched voice I had twenty years ago, and that’s a blessed thing.
+My mouthpiece today is nothing like the high-pitched voice I had twenty years ago, and that’s a blessing.

 Now go bark like the beast you’re meant to be.